MohammadHasanAbdolvahab/nextcloud.server/themes/sepehr/README.md

-# Nexus Theme for Nextcloud
+# SEPEHR Theme for Nextcloud

-A modern, Material Design-inspired theme for Nextcloud with full RTL (Right-to-Left) support and Persian language optimization.
+A beautiful, modern Material Design theme for Nextcloud with RTL (Right-to-Left) support and Persian language optimization.

 ## Features